ThePurpleJedi/project-mercurys/README.md

 ***To send a message***

-To send a text message, you just need to type the message and press enter.
+Simply type the message and press enter.

+***To send a file***

-To send an image, the process is slightly different.
-First, make sure you have the image downloaded on your computer.
-Then, go to the image and copy its
+To send any media file, make sure you have the file downloaded on your computer.
+Then, go to the image and copy its " absolute path".
-"absolute path".

 An absolute file path is the complete and unique "name" of a file.
 More technically, it is the string of characters used to uniquely identify a file in a device's directory structure.
 For example:

 * On Windows - `C:\Pictures\Nature\SummerLeaves.jpg`
-* On Linux - `/home/xyz/Pictures/Cats.jpg`
+* On Linux - `/home/xyz/Documents/Sustainability_Report.pdf`
-* On macOS - `/Users/xyz/Pictures/Pluto.png`
+* On macOS - `/Users/xyz/Documents/ProjectDeadlineNotice.pdf`

-After copying the absolute path [including the name of the image itself], go to the console and use the following format to send the image:
+After copying the absolute path, go to the console and use the following format to send the file:

-`/image [absolute file path]`
+`/<file type> <absolute path>`

+Currently, the accepted file types are:

+* `image` -> for image files
+* `pdf` -> for pdf files

-The console will display a confirmatory message that the image has been sent if all goes well.
+The console will display a confirmatory message that the file has been sent if all goes well.

+The console will also display the path of the file downloaded.

-Once you have finished with your talks and wish to close the connection, both of the users have to enter "-x-" [without the double quotes] to close the connection and stop the program.
+Once you have finished with your talks and wish to close the connection, both the users must enter `-x-`[without the double quotes] to stop the program.

 #### Why Am I Doing This?